 The Courters are the proud parents of two sons, Blake and Joshua, and a daughter, Ashley, who was adopted from foster care at age 12.
 Blake is a graduate in engineering from Princeton University and a specialist in computer-aided design.
-Joshua, a graduate of Hampshire College, is an ethnographic filmmaker, custom craftsman and designer.
-Ashley graduated Eckerd College And has a Masters in Social Work from the University of Southern California.
+Joshua, a graduate of Hampshire College, is an ethnographic filmmaker, custom craftsman, and designer.
+Ashley graduated from Eckerd College and has a Masters in Social Work from the University of Southern California.
 She is the author of Three Little Words, her bestselling memoir about her years in foster care and its sequel Three More Words.
 She is a professional motivational speaker who educates audiences on foster care and adoption issues.

 Gay is a freelance travel writer who travels the world.
 Read about her trips and travel tips at Escapades With Gay: Travel Blog